top of page

 8.2 Legal or Safeguarding Requirement

 Confidentiality may be broken without your consent where required by law or where there is a risk of serious harm to you or others.
-This includes obligations under safeguarding legislation,⁷⁸⁹ the Proceeds of Crime Act 2002,¹⁶ and the NMC Code.¹ Where it is safe to do so, you will always be told before a disclosure is made.
+For private therapeutic clients, this includes obligations under safeguarding legislation,⁷⁸⁹ the Proceeds of Crime Act 2002,¹⁶ and the NMC Code.¹

 8.3 Anonymised Disclosure